 To talk about NUSI, let's first briefly talk about the older QYLD from Global X, which usually gets brought up in the same conversations.
 I covered this fund (pun intended) in a separate post here.
 I raked QYLD over the coals for looking pretty awful from every angle in my humble opinion.

 QYLD is just covered calls on the NASDAQ 100.
-NUSI takes QYLD’s covered call strategy and adds the purchase of a protective put.
-Because of this, NUSI’s distribution yield is roughly half that of QYLD.
-Bad news if you’re purely chasing yield, but probably good news if you need that income to be stable.
+NUSI takes QYLD's covered call strategy and adds the purchase of a protective put.
+Because of this, NUSI's distribution yield is lower than that of QYLD.
+Bad news if you're purely chasing yield, but probably good news if you need that income to be stable.